 - Managing service charge issues

 - Making applications for lease assignments

 - Making applications for sub-letting

 I need legal help with my commercial property portfolio – what should I do?

-It will likely be best to seek the assistance of a solicitor who specialises in commercial property.
+Seek the assistance of a solicitor who specialises in commercial property.
 They will be best placed to help with any issue you may have.